Forming Teams: How Cognitively Diverse Teams Perform Better

-The study authors say cognitive styles have nothing to do with culture or intelligence.
+The main takeaway from the study is that cognitive styles have nothing to do with culture or intelligence.
 At the same time, people in similar professionals may tend to have similar thinking styles.
-They have tested this on groups of Ph.D. scholars in a specific field.
-They also tested it with groups of IT executives.
-These groups performed badly on the test and were both fairly similar groups in their thinking styles.
+In fact, they have tested this on groups of Ph.D. scholars in a specific field, as well as on groups of IT executives, and the results showed that these groups performed badly on the test and were both fairly similar groups in their thinking styles.

 The researchers were surprised to find that a large group of siblings demonstrated a range of cognitive styles and performed very well on their test.
 Perhaps that lends some support to theories about differences in birth order.
 In any case, cognitive differences like these don’t reveal themselves on the outside; they are only revealed by the way people approach problems and changes.
 There also isn’t one good or bad cognitive style for a team; having team members with differences in their perspective and knowledge processing made the difference.

 Interestingly, this research emphasizing the importance of cognitive diversity in teams supplements our research about the positive impact of a diversity in team skills.
 In both cases, the diversity that is important is not so much the diversity that is commonly measured, but rather a diversity of experience, perspective, and skills.